It often seems as though alcohol is associated with every emotional state in today’s culture.

 Alcoholism, or alcohol use disorder, is quite common.
 It affects 14.5 million people in the United States alone, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 Unfortunately, alcohol use disorder and certain mental health conditions, such as depression and anxiety, are highly correlated.
-People who are receiving treatment for alcoholism often benefit from simultaneous treatment for these co-occurring conditions.
+People who are receiving treatment for alcohol addiction often benefit from simultaneous treatment for these co-occurring conditions.

 The Connection Between Excessive Alcohol Consumption and Mental Health